ragibson/manim-videos/black_scholes_derivation/README.md

 * [analytic_calculation.py](analytic_calculation.py): Finally derive the Black-Scholes formula by splitting the calculation into an expectation and a probability calculation.
 A discounting step is introduced at the very end to complete the derivation.
+* [visualization_conclusion.py](visualization_conclusion.py): Animation of the stock price distribution and payoff diagram as we sweep each of the variables up and down.
+The section closes with a simple list of high-level takeaways from the entire discussion.